- Prisons - Triangle Region

 In 1988, lawmakers provided two dorms for Johnston Correctional Center as part of a $17.4 million prison construction program.
 In 1989, another dorm was added as part of a $55 million prison construction program.
 In 1993, another dorm was added as part of an $87.5 million prison construction program.

-In 1990, construction was completed of two dorms, a kitchen, recreation building, administrative building, multi-purpose building, and chapel.
+In 1990, construction was completed of two dorms, a food services section, recreation building, administrative building, multi-purpose building, and chapel.
 In 1991, a third dorm and vocational building were completed.
 In April 1995, a fourth dorm was added increasing operating capacity to 644.

-In March 1992, Correction Enterprises Paint Plant moved from Central Prison to Johnston Correctional Center.
-6 Enterprise employees supervise 50 to 80 inmates who manufacture traffic paint and interior and exterior paints used by state and local governments.
-Other inmates work in the prison as maintenance workers, kitchen workers, janitors, canteen operators, clothes house operators, barbers, library clerks, teacher's aides, and chaplain clerk.
+Other inmates work in the prison as maintenance workers, food services workers, janitors, canteen operators, clothes house operators, barbers, library clerks, teacher's aides, and chaplain clerk.

 In 1998, a modular Food Service Building was added with classroom and fully equipped kitchen.
 In 1999 Johnston Correctional Center was reclassified as an Institution.